Description

 - Bake at 400F for about 20 minutes, or until the top is lightly browned, a toothpick to the center comes out clean, and the internal temperature is around 200F

-- Let the cornbread rest for at least 5 minutes before slicing.
+- Let the cornbread rest for at least 5 minutes before slicing with a plastic knife.
 Serve warm

 Notes